 Acute medications are medications that have been issued by your GP but not added to your repeat prescription list.
 This could be for several reasons, for example: it is a new medication that the GP needs to monitor for a period of time to ensure that it is appropriate before adding to repeat; it is a short-term medication that should not be needed regularly; or it is a high-risk medication that the GP wants to monitor more closely, thus is not appropriate for repeat prescribing.

 If you wish to order a medication that is not on your repeat list, you can put a request for this to your doctor using our usual ordering methods (which are adding a message online, service or by paper request either handed into surgery or posted to us) however as it is not on your repeat there is no guarantee the doctor will issue this medication, or within the two full working day time frame; the decision to issue the medication is at your doctor’s discretion, and he or she may not be happy to do so.

-You are advised to ring the pharmacy to see if the prescription has been done and sent there or ourselves to check the response to your request after at least two full working days.
+You are advised to ring the pharmacy to see if the prescription has been done and sent there or ourselves to check the response to your request after at least three full working days.
 We do endeavour to get your prescription to you as efficiently as possible, but safe prescribing of medication is essential.

 Please note we cannot process requests for acute antibiotics, as they are needed for acute conditions that will need to be reviewed by the doctor.

 Repeat medication are the medications the doctor has clinically assessed as stable long-term medications, and therefore appropriate to be added to your repeat medication list; Medications on this list are available for yourself or a trusted representative to order, you will need to order your medication with enough time to ensure you do not run out.